 If you require further information and/or clarification on the process for late submission(s) please contact your Student Advisor or Program Coordinator.

 Student Concerns/IssuesWe appreciate that concerns/issues may arise during the learning experience.
-Our goal is to collaborate –students with faculty and staff—to resolve situations of concerns quickly and to learn and improve from these situations.
+Our goal is to promote collaboration between students, faculty and staff to resolve situations of concerns quickly and to learn and improve from these situations.